-- The engine speed will automatically decrease to about 2000 r/min. - The overheat warning indicator will light (if equipped on the bottom cowling or the tachometer).
+- The engine speed will automatically decrease to about 2000 r/min. - If equipped with an overheat warning indicator, it will light.

 The buzzer will sound (if equipped on the tiller handle, remote control box, or main switch panel).

 If the warning system has activated, stop the engine and check the cooling water inlet for clogging.